Legislative session wraps up with historic budget, controversial social bills - NewsBreak

 BATON ROUGE, La.
 (BRPROUD) – The 2022 Louisiana Legislative Session has come to a close after passing a historic budget and a number of tense social policies.

-“This is where we start making those really crucial investments to make sure that people know that we have our house in order,” Governor John Bel Edwards said.
+“This is where we start making those really crucial investments to make sure that people know that we have our house in order,” Gov. Edwards said.

 But the legislature was embattled by national social fights that led to some tense moments over the last few months.
 There were several tense debates on topics from abortion, to gun control, to critial race theory and vaccines.
 Only a few of those bills are on their way to the governor where he will make the final decision.